 Then why should we redefine tourism?
 Why should we move towards ‘Sustainable Tourism’?

 Let’s look at the dark side of the times we are living in.

 When we travel, we consume more resources, be it natural or man-made, and create more waste.
 That’s a fact!
 We can alienate the local communities by our indifferent behavior such as wearing inappropriate clothes or visiting places they hold sacred.
 We can spoil the fragile biodiversity or visit the places that cannot cope up with our presence.
-In 2015, we took over 32 million flights creating over 781 million tons of carbon.
+We take 32 million flights creating over 781 million tons of carbon each year.

 Well, in the age of Internet and Technology some of these negative impacts can be completely avoided, some partially and probably some can’t be avoided at all.
 Whether we want to accept it or not, but tourism isn’t going to stop.
 In fact, it can only increase from here.
 There’ll always be people travelling from one part of the world to another part of the world.
 This calls for the need of travelling responsibly and making sustainability implicit to the concept of tourism.

 The concept of travelling ‘responsibly’ or ‘sustainably’ is certainly not a new one.
-The concept of sustainable development was first tossed in late 1980s and tourism has always been in an integral part of it.
+The concept of Sustainable Development was first tossed in the late 1980s and tourism has always been in an integral part of it.
 Be it economical, environmental or social.
 Across the globe, there are great examples of sustainable tourism in action.
 Sarmoli in Uttarakhand, Khonoma in Nagaland, Anegundi in Karnataka, Sikkim are few examples in India.